 Your dog’s glands only need to be manually expressed if they don’t empty naturally when your dog passes feces.
 You can learn to do this safely at home; however, you should always consult your veterinarian first, who will be able to teach you the correct method.
 Keep in mind your vet also checks your dog’s glands and the fluid produced for abnormalities or infection when they express them.

 What can I put on my dog’s raw butt?

 Contact your vet for advice before using any over-the-counter cream on your dog’s bottom.
 They will be able to prescribe or recommend a product that is safe to use on dogs.

-Scooting is a fairly normal behavior for dogs.
+Scooting is fairly normal behavior for dogs.
 But similar to when your dog paces excessively, it’s usually a response to pain, itching, or irritation.
 Dogs that are dragging their bottoms repetitively need to be seen by a veterinarian.
 You’ll want your vet to identify the underlying cause.
-This way it can be identified and treated appropriately.
+This way, it can be identified and treated appropriately.

 Blocked anal glands are the most common reason for scooting in dogs.
 Your vet will be able to express your dog’s glands in consultation and check for any other issues at the same time.